How to get a Resale Certificate in Rhode Island

 The resale certificate is kept on file by the seller and is not filed with the state.

 Sellers are not required to accept resale certificates, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit for the sales taxes paid is available when filing the Rhode Island sales tax return.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Rhode Island sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 – Review the resale certificate to make sure it is completely filled out.

 - Verify the purchaser’s Resale Certificate by calling the Rhode Island Department of Revenue at 401-574-8922.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.